Pee Wee Ellis

-Alfred James Ellis (April 21, 1941 – September 23, 2021), known as Pee Wee Ellis due to his diminutive stature, was an American saxophonist, composer, and arranger.
+Alfred James Rogers (April 21, 1941 – September 23, 2021), known as Pee Wee Ellis due to his diminutive stature, was an American saxophonist, composer, and arranger.
 With a background in jazz, he was a member of James Brown's band in the 1960s, appearing on many of Brown's recordings and co-writing hits like "Cold Sweat" and "Say It Loud – I'm Black and I'm Proud".
 He also worked with Van Morrison.

-In the 2014 biographical movie Get on Up about James Brown, Ellis is played by Tariq Trotter.

 Ellis resided in England for the last 30 years of his life.

 Early life

-Ellis was born on April 21, 1941 in Bradenton, Florida to his mother Elizabeth and his father Garfield Devoe Rogers, Jr. His father left when he was a young boy, and In 1949, his mother married Ezell Ellis, an organizer of musicians for local dance bands.
+Ellis was born on April 21, 1941, in Bradenton, Florida, to his mother Elizabeth and his father Garfield Devoe Rogers, Jr. His father left when he was a young boy, and in 1949, his mother married Ezell Ellis, an organizer of musicians for local dance bands.
 The family settled in Lubbock, Texas, "a highly segregated town", according to Ellis who gained his nickname "Pee Wee" from musicians staying at the family home.
 In 1955, a white woman insisted on dancing with his step-father, but interracial mixing enraged a man watching who stabbed him.
 Ezell Ellis, an African American, died because a hospital refused to treat him based on the colour of his skin.
 The remaining members of the family moved to Rochester, New York.

 Ellis gave his first public performance in 1954 at Dunbar Junior High School.
 While attending Madison High School he played professionally with jazz musicians including Ron Carter and Chuck Mangione.
 In 1957, while visiting a saxophone repair shop on Broadway, he met Sonny Rollins and asked him for saxophone lessons.
-Sonny agreed to teach him weekly, having to fly to New York City from Rochester to do so.
+Sonny agreed to teach him weekly, requiring Ellis to fly to New York City from Rochester in order to do so.
 The round fare for the flight was 55 dollars, and he was earning 90 dollars a week from playing in a local club called the Pythodd Room, so decided it was worth the investment.
 He went on to attend Manhattan School of Music, where he honed his skills in Jazz.
 In 1960 he moved back to Florida working as a bandleader, musical director and writer.